A “Sweet” Experience at Kylemore Abbey

 - Flock of Sheep – sheep are everywhere in Ireland, so it is no surprise that this is the cutest box of chocolate in the country.
 The sheep are solid white, milk or dark chocolate.
 We love the play of the black sheep box – pure genius!

-Though we highly recommend everyone visit Kylemore Abbey in Ireland, you can purchase these beloved handmade chocolates online.
+Though I highly recommend everyone visit Kylemore Abbey in Ireland, you can purchase these beloved handmade chocolates online.
 They can ship almost anywhere!

 Dining at Kylemore Abbey

-As we have said, Kylemore Abbey is a huge estate and sightseeing can be exhausting.
+As previously mentioned, Kylemore Abbey is a huge estate and sightseeing can be exhausting.
 So luckily, Kylemore Abbey recognizes that and provides guests with delicious dining options.
 There are three dining options to choose from: Mitchell’s Café at Kylemore Abbey, The Tea House by the Walled Garden and Henry’s Express Coffee Shop.

 Mitchell’s Café at Kylemore Abbey